ModelPred: A Framework for Predicting Trained Model from Training Data

-We rerun the experiments to record the running time of each method and calculate the standard deviation (Std).
-We also add Std for all other evaluation metrics for both dataset deletion and dataset addition experiments with Logistic Regression (LR) and Support Vector Machine (SVM) as base models, which are summarized in Table~\ref{table:lrdel}, \ref{table:lradd}, \ref{table:svmdel} and \ref{table:svmadd}.
+We summarize the results for dataset deletion and dataset addition experiments with Support Vector Machine (SVM) as base models in \ref{table:svmadd}.

-Additionally, we do the ablation study through creating \textsc{ParaLearn}\xspace as another baseline. \textsc{ParaLearn} has the same neural network strcuture as \AlgName and also predicts the optimized parameter for a convex learning model.
-The difference is that it does not include the KKT regularizer and utility regularizer.
-Its performance is examined in dataset deletion and addition scenarios with LR as the base model and summarized in Table~\ref{table:lrdel} and \ref{table:lradd}.

-From Table~\ref{table:lrdel} and \ref{table:lradd}, it can be shown that although \textsc{ParaLearn}\xspace outperforms the Influence Function on Iris dataset, the Spearman correlation for other datasets does not exist.
-This is because it provides constant prediction regardless of the input subset change, resulting in constant utility for all subsets.
-Therefore, this result reflects the effectiveness of the proposed KKT and utility loss, which enforce the optimality of predicted parameters and greatly enhance the generalization ability of the DNN.

-The results in Table~\ref{table:svmdel} and \ref{table:svmadd} illustrate that the proposed \AlgName achieves similar performance with different convex learning problems (i.e., LR and SVM) in terms of the accuracy of parameter prediction and strong correlation between the predicted utility and the actual utility of subsets.
+The results in Table~\ref{table:svmdel} and \ref{table:svmadd} illustrate that the proposed \AlgName achieves similar performance with different base models (\ie LR and SVM) in terms of the accuracy of parameter prediction and strong correlation between the predicted utility and the actual utility of subsets.